Hyperfoil/Horreum/docs/site/content/en/docs/Deployment/bare-metal.md

 ## Setup database

 You need PostgreSQL 12 (or later) installed; setup is out of scope of this guide.

+PostgreSQL must be installed with [SSL support](https://www.postgresql.org/docs/current/ssl-tcp.html).
+In short, you'll need to setup at least the following [SSL properties](https://www.postgresql.org/docs/current/runtime-config-connection.html#RUNTIME-CONFIG-CONNECTION-SSL): `ssl=on`, `ssl_cert_file` and `ssl_key_file`.
+Horreum will also use the server certificate file in order to verify the connection.

-Create a new database for the application called `horreum` and limited-priviledge user `appuser` with a secure password:
+Create a new database for the application called `horreum` and limited-privilege user `appuser` with a secure password:

 ```bash
 export PGHOST=127.0.0.1